clirdlf/ndsa.org/conference/digital-preservation-2017.md

 Update: as of early September, the Westin is completely sold out.
 It may still be worth checking, in case a cancellation has opened up a room, but we also recommend browsing the hotels at [Visit Pittsburgh](https://www.visitpittsburgh.com) for further options.

-~~Hotel rooms will be available from October 21 – October 26 at our group rate of $189 for standard guestrooms.
-[Click here to book online.](https://www.starwoodmeeting.com/Book/dlf2017)~~
+Hotel rooms will be available from October 21 – October 26 at our group rate of $189 for standard guestrooms.

 ### Keynote Speaker: Eira Tansey